resplab/epicUS/README.md

 <!-- badges: end -->

 # epicUS
-R package for Evaluation Platform in COPD (EPIC).
+R package for Evaluation Platform in COPD (EPIC) - US version.
 Please refer to the published papers for more information:

 Sadatsafavi, M., Ghanbarian, S., Adibi, A., Johnson, K., Mark FitzGerald, J., Flanagan, W., … Sin, D. (2019).
 Development and Validation of the Evaluation Platform in COPD (EPIC): A Population-Based Outcomes Model of COPD for Canada.
 Medical Decision Making. [https://doi.org/10.1177/0272989X18824098](https://doi.org/10.1177/0272989X18824098)